Improving candidate experience leads to effective talent acquisition

 Improving candidate experience with automation

 When hiring, particularly in a traditional HR manager role, it’s difficult to find the time to nurture every aspect of the recruitment process.
 They have to wear many different hats, so to speak, and there’s scarcely time to wear them all and get anything worthwhile done.
-It makes sense that certain parts of the recruitment processes are neglected in favour of tasks that explicitly meet KPIs, like shortlisting and selection.
+It makes sense that certain parts of the recruitment processes are neglected in favour of tasks that explicitly meet KPIs, like shortlisting & selection.
 Many people still think of automation and AI as an inhuman entity that replaces humans in the workplace.
 But, if the human element of recruitment is already missing on account of being time-poor, isn’t automation the answer to improving candidate experience?

 Reframing automation